-TE - Text entry (to end of screen) TEn - Text entry "n" lines
+- Text entry (to end of screen) TEn - Text entry "n" lines

 You can type information on the blank lines without regard to line end.
 The line command area on the blank lines is protected, and automatic cursor skip is provided from the end of one line to the first data position on the next line.
 When you press ENTER, the new information is automatically reformatted to fit within the currently defined boundaries (see the BOUNDS line command), and any unused blank lines at the end of the new text are deleted.
-Any words that have been split at line boundaries are automatically put back together when the ENTER key is pressed.